wayfdigital/wagtail-seotoolkit/README.md

 ### Setting up Development Environment

-You can start developing with this plugin using the Wagtail Bakery demo project that includes this plugin enabled:
+You can start developing with this plugin using the [bakerydemo](https://github.com/wagtail/bakerydemo) project that includes this plugin enabled:

 ```bash
 # Clone the repository